-- recognize the social responsibility of the individual within a larger community
+- Recognizing the social responsibility of the individual within a larger community

-- practice awareness of and respect for the diversity of cultures and peoples in this country and in the world
+- Practicing awareness of and respect for the diversity of cultures and peoples in this country and in the world

-- reflect on the ways involvement, leadership, and respect for community occur at the local, regional, national, or international levels
+- Reflecting on the ways involvement, leadership, and respect for community occur at the local, regional, national, or international levels

-- engage in open-minded and ethical decision-making and action
+- Engaging in open-minded and ethical decision-making and action

-- distinguish the possibilities and limitations of social change
+- Distinguishing the possibilities and limitations of social change

 View our Video on Demand site for recordings of previous events.